oliverk71/Coffeemaker-Payment-System/README.md

 I connected a RFID reader, a HC-05 bluetooth dongle, a buzzer and a 16x2 LCD to an Arduino Uno and put it into a housing, wrote a code and finally got a complete RFID payment system for use in offices and institutes with up to 40 coffee drinkers.
 The RFID reader can be replaced easily with a NFC reader.
 Already existing cards can be used!
 Any RFID (or NFC) tag can be registered.

+Registering of new cards, charging (up to 25,50 EUR by now) and deleting of old cards is triggered via the Android app.´

+The code is provided 'as is', without any guarantuee.

 Arduino Pinout:
 ===============
 Digital pin 02 - RFID RX